pniebrzydowski/wedding/content/en/accommodations/goldenes-kreuz.md

 #### Terms

 Free cancellation until 3 months before arrival.
 40% up to 1 month before.
 70% up to one week before.

+#### Parking

+There is no private parking available, but free public parking should be available nearby.